Requirements to work as an Engineer in Canada

 Find out where there is demand for your engineering profession in Canada and accordingly decide where you want to settle.

 In Canada, the demand for engineers is especially high at the middle level, because of retirement.
-Companies are having a big challenge to find senior level engineers.
-Though you might not get a senior level job immediately, it’s good to start at a bit lower level and work your way up in a few years.
+Companies are facing significant challenges finding senior level engineers.
+Though you might not get a senior level job immediately, it’s good to start at a lower level and work your way up in a few years.

 You can get lists of engineering firms in different Canadian provinces by clicking the links below:

-You can also visit the Best Employers for New Canadians website.
+You can also visit the Canada’s Best Diversity Employers website.
 This special designation recognizes Canada’s best employers for recent immigrants.
 These employers offer interesting programs to assist new Canadians in making the transition to a new workplace — and a new life in Canada.

 Read the full report here.